chtoucas/Zorglub.Time/test/Zorglub.Testing/Testing/Facts/README.md

 - `OrdinalDateFacts`
   - `CalendarMathFacts`, limits and DDT for the non-standard methods
   - `OrdinalDateFacts`, limits for the standard methods/ops (inherited from `IDateFacts`).
-  - `IDateOrdinalArithmeticFacts`, DDT for the standard methods/ops.
+  - `IOrdinalDateArithmeticFacts`, DDT for the standard methods/ops.
 - `CalendarDay`
   - `CalendarDayFacts`, limits for the standard methods/ops (inherited from `IDateFacts`).
   - `IDateArithmeticFacts`, DDT for the standard methods/ops.